Disclosure for voice talent

-What to know about it: Standard TTS requires a large volume of voice data—in the range of 10,000 lines or more—to produce a more human-like sounding voice font.
-With fewer recorded lines, a standard TTS voice font will tend to sound more obviously robotic.
+What to know about it: Standard TTS requires a large volume of voice data—in the range of 10,000 lines or more—to produce a more human-like voice model.
+With fewer recorded lines, a standard TTS voice model will tend to sound more obviously robotic.

 Examples of how Microsoft uses it:

-- Windows system voices are included in the Windows operating system.
-They are used in several applications such as Narrator, Cortana, Edge Read Aloud, and Teams.
+- Microsoft and/or Windows system voicesare included in the Windows operating system.
+They are also used in several applications such as Narrator, Cortana, Edge Read Aloud, and Teams.

 What to expect when recording : Contributing at least 6,000 lines to produce a good quality voice font.